NORPREG/PVKBroker_cs/README.md

 * Pseudonymize the data by removing directly identifiable inforamtion, and add a pseudonymized index from Kodelisten
 * Push the JSON data object of the patient to the national REDCap using REST API.

+## Some documentation below for the PYTHON version of the project, update this for the C# version
 A few definitions:
 * `definisjonGuid`: The ID of a specific consent question.
 Several consent questions can be included in a project.
 The type of a `definisjonGuid` can be both consent, reservation and sperre (for innsyn).
 In test, the `definisjonGuid` for "Samtykke 1" is `2c11f0ca-7270-43f1-a473-bac325feb3f6`.
 * `definisjonNavn`: The friendly name of the specific consent question at Helse Norge.
 In test it is `Proton- og stråleregister samtykke`.